fluxo-kt/fluxo-kmp-conf/ROADMAP.md

         * When possible lazily calculate info.
         * https://github.com/nebula-plugins/gradle-contacts-plugin
           * Structure to define the owners of a project, then contributing this back to other plugins.
-      * Linter tool for identifying and reporting on patterns of misuse or deprecations in Gradle scripts.
+      * Linter tool for identifying and reporting on patterns of misuse or deprecations in Gradle scripts (groovy-only).
         * https://github.com/nebula-plugins/gradle-lint-plugin
         * https://docs.gradle.org/current/userguide/authoring_maintainable_build_scripts.html
       * Gradle plugin for providing reusable dependency resolution rules.